-Stillbirthday Birth & Bereavement Doulas (SBD) provide support prior to, during and after the birth of your miscarried or stillborn baby.
-They are qualified to provide support in situations of fatal diagnosis, carrying to term, and NICU care.
+Stillbirthday Birth & Bereavement Doulas (SBD) provide support prior to, during and after birth in any trimester.
+SBD Doulas are qualified to provide support in situations of fatal diagnosis, carrying to term, and NICU care.
 SBD doulas are equally prepared to provide comprehensive support in live birth outcomes, including subsequent “rainbow” pregnancies, and can serve as a labor support in all birth situations.

-Your SBD doula submitted a letter of intent to provide birth and bereavement support, she has studied through a rigorous 8 week training, she has passed with an 80% or higher on each weekly exam, she has read and reviewed books relating to pregnancy, birth and child loss, she has completed an investigative assignment in her community, and she is knowledgeable in these subjects and more:
+Your SBD doula submitted a letter of intent to provide birth and bereavement support, has studied through a rigorous 8 week training, has passed with an 80% or higher on each weekly exam, has read and reviewed books relating to pregnancy, birth and child loss, has completed an investigative assignment in her community, and is knowledgeable in these subjects and more:

 - the physiological process of childbirth